 - Mix the dry ingredients: Place the flour, baking powder, baking soda and salt in a medium mixing bowl and use a whisk to incorporate.

-- Mix the wet ingredients: In a larger bowl, use the whisk to beat the eggs a little, then add the honey, sour cream, coconut oil and vanilla and whisk again.
+- Mix the wet ingredients: In a larger bowl, use the whisk to beat the eggs a little, then add the honey, yogurt, coconut oil and vanilla and whisk again.

-- Make the batter: Using a silicone spatula, fold the dry ingredients into the wet until just incorporated (don't over mix.)
+- Combine: Using a silicone spatula, fold the dry ingredients into the wet until just incorporated (don't over mix.)
 Fold the mashed bananas and chocolate chips into the batter and then divide it evenly into the muffin cups.

 - Bake: Bake muffins for 21-23 minutes (13-15 minutes for mini muffins), or until a toothpick comes out clean.
 Let muffins cool in the tins for 5 minutes, and then remove onto a wire rack to finish cooling.